 For the first time, New Zealanders get to have a say about the infrastructure they want in the future and the sort of life they wish to lead.
 This strategy will be different from previous ones because Te Waihanga is an autonomous crown entity, providing independent advice.

-- Local Government New Zealand (LGNZ) – providing insights on infrastructure systems and settings at a regional, spatial and catchment level.
+We have established the local government reference groups to guide us in our work.
+Local Government New Zealand (LGNZ) will provide insights on infrastructure systems and settings at a regional, spatial and catchment level.
 This group will also provide checks, balance and support as the strategy is developed.

 The development process